Engagement is an important metric to help you understand how your audience is responding to your creatives.

 It's possible to view engagement for your campaigns and individual creatives, giving you insights on how they're performing beyond simple CTR and impression counts.

 The range of different interaction types mean that engagement is calculated differently for different layout types.
 Overall: engagement is a sum of all unique sessions where a user has:

 tilted the phone

-hovered over the ad with mouse cursor
+hovered over the ad with the mouse cursor

-viewed the video in the ad, or
+viewed at least 25% of the video duration in the ad, or

 Let's go through the different interactions one by one.

 User can touch the ad using their finger (mobile) or a mouse (desktop).
 This can mean the user clicked, dragged or scratched something on the ad.
 This includes CTR, but we also show CTR as separate event, because it is one of the most important performance metrics.
 Touch does not include when user touched the ad to scroll the page (eg in mobile infeed placements).

 When the layout (eg Panorama) has gyro-based interaction and the user has motion sensors enabled, the user can interact with the ad using gyroscope.
 We count an engagement when the user has viewed 70% of the image or images.
 Please note: in addition to gyro interaction, all gyro-based layouts also react to touch-based interactions.